-Chapter 83, Part II, Florida Statutes, in part states that if the Tenant fails to pay rent when due and the default continues for 3 days, excluding Saturday, Sunday, and legal holidays, after delivery of written demand by the Landlord for payment of the rent or possession of the premises, the Landlord may terminate the rental agreement.
-So what happens if the Tenant makes a partial payment during the 3-day notice period?
+Specifically, for Florida residential tenancies, Chapter 83, Part II, of the Florida Statutes, states in part that if the tenant fails to pay rent when due and the default continues for 3 days, excluding Saturday, Sunday, and legal holidays, after delivery of written demand by the landlord for payment of the rent or possession of the premises, the landlord may terminate the rental agreement.
+So what happens if the tenant makes a partial payment during the 3-day notice period?

-- or post a new 3 Day Notice reflecting the amount of money now due and owing with giving a credit for the partial payment received.
+- Post a new 3 Day Notice reflecting the amount of money now due and owing with giving a credit for the partial payment received.

-With the help of an experienced Eviction attorney, you, as the Landlord or Tenant, can decide the best course of action to save the most money and have your matter handled expeditiously.
-The Law Office of Ryan S. Shipp, PLLC is here to help you with all of your Landlord-Tenant needs.
-We are Evictions Lawyers.
-We assist both Landlord in both residential and commercial Eviction actions throughout the entire State of Florida.
-Call us today @ 561.699.0399 to set-up an appointment to come and visit our Lantana, Florida office location.Google+
+With the help of an experienced eviction attorney, you, as the landlord or tenant, can decide the best course of action to save the most money and have your matter handled expeditiously.
+Law Office of Ryan S. Shipp, PLLC is here to help landlords and property managers with all of their landlord-tenant needs.
+We are Florida Evictions Lawyers.
+We assist landlords in both residential, commercial, and mobile home park eviction actions throughout the State of Florida.
+Call us today @ 561.699.0399 to learn more.
+Our office is located in Lantana, Florida, we serve all of Florida’s 67 Counties.